-153.25-2.
+803.25-2.
 Personal Conduct.
 Parties, including parties' attorney or advocate, shall present and conduct themselves in a professional manner while before the Court.
 Parties shall be prepared to present their case, to include evidence, arguments and witnesses at the time of the hearing.
-Disorderly conduct, insulting or demeaning behavior, or interrupting a speaking judge, party, or party's attorney or advocate may begrounds for contempt and/or other penalties.
+Disorderly conduct, insulting or demeaning behavior, or interrupting a speaking judge, party, or party's attorney or advocate may be grounds for contempt and/or other penalties.

-153.26.
+803.26.
 Contempt

-153.26-1.
+803.26-1.
 Grounds.
-In addition to other grounds for contempt identified in this Law or other Tribal law, the following acts or failures to act may serve as the basis for finding an individual or other entity n contempt:
+In addition to other grounds for contempt identified in this Law or other Tribal law, the following acts or failures to act may serve as the basis for finding an individual or other entity in contempt: